This is determined by calculating the GPA from all science courses. The preferred minimum science GPA to apply is 2.5.

 |Statistics||STA #023||3 credits|

 In-class lecture and lab formats are preferable for the completion of preprofessional coursework.
 Online preprofessional coursework involving sciences with labs may be accepted.
 Online coursework in subjects such as English, history, social studies, humanities, and mathematics are acceptable.

 Please note that where the “#” is indicated, the number is variable.
 At public institutions in Florida, the course prefix and last three digits of a course number will match exactly among institutions even though the course title may vary.
 For example, CHM#045 may be CHM1045 or CHM2045, but it is the same course.

 The Admissions Committee utilizes holistic admissions where we look at numerous factors (both quantitative and qualitative) to assess a candidate for admission.
-Metrics are important (GPA and PCAT) but many other elements of a candidate’s background are thoroughly reviewed including, but not limited to; application essay, supplemental questions, letters of recommendation, leadership and volunteer experience (pharmacy related and other), work experience, co-curricular activities, motivation, candidate’s background, and why a person wants to be a pharmacist.
+Metrics, such as GPA, are important, but many other elements of a candidate’s background are thoroughly reviewed including, but not limited to; application essay, supplemental questions, letters of recommendation, leadership and volunteer experience (pharmacy related and other), work experience, co-curricular activities, motivation, candidate’s background, and why a person wants to be a pharmacist.
 Embracing a holistic approach to admissions allows our program to select overall a higher quality class while creating a more diverse cohort of students.